flmmkch/jwordlist/README.md

 JWordList is a single-page web app for creating and maintaining a list of Japanese vocabulary.
 It uses Rust for the backend and for the frontend too, thanks to WASM!

+To use it, download JMDict data (as gz) from https://www.edrdg.org/wiki/index.php/JMdict-EDICT_Dictionary_Project.

 ## Installation

 Requirements: